intlrail/labs/README.md

 # International Rail Laboratory

-Welcome to the International Rail Laboratory (IRL), the principal research and development agency within the Engineering Division at International Rail.

-The laboratory consists of three departments that are publicly accessible:
+This laboratory consists of three departments that are publicly accessible:

 /research department is responsible for exploring and investigating all unknown systems and unidentified elements in various fields of science.